zomux/multiagents-web/docs/2025_survey.md

 # Workshop Survey

-ThThanks for participating in WMAC 2025 (AAAI 2025 Workshop on Advancing LLM-Based Multi-Agent Collaboration).
+Thanks for participating in WMAC 2025 (AAAI 2025 Workshop on Advancing LLM-Based Multi-Agent Collaboration).
 Your feedback is valuable to help us improve future workshops.

 Please provide comments on different aspects of the workshop, including: